mjsamberg/digital-learning-program-development/webdev/html/week1/assignment.md

 * Log in to GitHub classroom via Moodle.
 Navigate to the current week and click the link for the assignment.
 * Clone the "My Website" repository to your Github Desktop
 * Open it in VS Code and create a new file called "index.html". index.html is the default file name for a website.
 * Create your bio.
-Include a section for your name, include a section for your bio, and include a section for your favorite edtech tools (list the tools and why you like them, don't worry about linking to them).
+Include, at a minimum, a section for your name, include a section for your bio, and include a section for your favorite edtech tools (list the tools and why you like them, don't worry about linking to them).
 Use HTML semantic styling correctly.
+You'll have the option to use this document for most of the semester.
 * You can preview your webpage directly in VS Code by right clicking on the Index.html file in VS Code and selecting *Open In Browser*
 * Save this file, commit it to GitHub and push your changes.
+Use "HTML Week 1 Assignment" somewhere in your commit message.
 * On the GitHub webpage, open the "My Website" repository.
 Click on the *Settings* link.
 Scroll down to the section labeled *GitHub Pages*.
 Change the source to the *main* branch and click Save.
 GitHub will provide you with a URL to view your finished website.
 Submit this in the week 2 assignment submit box.